-Insert PROBUPHINE in accordance with the instructions [see Indications and Usage (1), Dosage and Administration (2.2, 2.6)].
+Insert PROBUPHINE in accordance with the instructions [see Indications and Usage (1), Dosage and Administration (2.1, 2.5)].
 It is essential to insert PROBUPHINE subdermally so that each implant is palpable after insertion.
 It is also essential to confirm proper placement by palpation immediately after insertion.
-If PROBUPHINE is inserted too deeply (intramuscular or in the fascia), neural or vascular injury may occur.
+If PROBUPHINE is inserted too deeply (intramuscular or in the

-Incomplete insertions or infections may lead to protrusion or expulsion [see Dosage and Administration (2.8)].
+Incomplete insertions or infections may lead to protrusion or expulsion [see Dosage and Administration (2.7)].
 Accidental exposures to PROBUPHINE can result from protrusion or expulsion of the implants [see Warnings and Precautions (5.8)].

 Improper insertion may lead to complicated removal if the implant is inserted too deeply, is not palpable, or has migrated.
-Deep insertions may lead to difficulty localizing the implant; additional surgical procedures may be required in order to remove the implant [see Dosage and Administration (2.6, 2.7)].
+Deep insertions may lead to difficulty localizing the implant; additional surgical procedures may be required in order to remove the implant [see Dosage and Administration (2.5, 2.6)].
 Injury to deeper neural or vascular structures in the arm may occur when removing deeply inserted implants.